DevExpress/testcafe/docs/articles/documentation/reference/command-line-interface.md

 testcafe chrome my-tests --client-scripts mockDate.js,assets/react-helpers.js
 ```

-Pass the [path to a JavaScript file](common-concepts/inject-scripts-into-tested-pages.md#inject-a-javascript-file) to inject its content.
+Pass the [path to a JavaScript file](../guides/advanced-guides/inject-client-scripts.md#inject-a-javascript-file) to inject its content.

 > Relative paths are resolved against the current working directory.

-Use the [fixture.clientScripts](../test-api/test-code-structure.md#inject-scripts-into-tested-pages) and [test.clientScripts](../test-api/test-code-structure.md#inject-scripts-into-tested-pages) methods in test code to inject scripts for an individual fixture or test.
+Use the [fixture.clientScripts](test-api/fixture/clientscripts.md) and [test.clientScripts](test-api/test/clientscripts.md) methods in test code to inject scripts for an individual fixture or test.

-You can also [inject modules](common-concepts/inject-scripts-into-tested-pages.md#inject-a-module), [code strings](common-concepts/inject-scripts-into-tested-pages.md#inject-script-code), or [add scripts to individual pages](common-concepts/inject-scripts-into-tested-pages.md#provide-scripts-for-specific-pages) in the API and configuration file.
+You can also [inject modules](../guides/advanced-guides/inject-client-scripts.md#inject-a-module), [code strings](../guides/advanced-guides/inject-client-scripts.md#inject-script-code), or [add scripts to individual pages](../guides/advanced-guides/inject-client-scripts.md#provide-scripts-for-specific-pages) in the API and configuration file.
 Use the following methods and options to do this:

-* the [runner.clientScripts](programming-interface/runner.md#clientscripts) programming interface method
+* the [runner.clientScripts](api/runner/clientscripts.md) programming interface method
 * the [clientScripts](configuration-file.md#clientscripts) configuration file property
-* the [fixture.clientScripts](../test-api/test-code-structure.md#inject-scripts-into-tested-pages) and [test.clientScripts](../test-api/test-code-structure.md#inject-scripts-into-tested-pages) test API methods (add scripts to pages visited during a particular fixture or test)
+* the [fixture.clientScripts](test-api/fixture/clientscripts.md) and [test.clientScripts](test-api/test/clientscripts.md) test API methods (add scripts to pages visited during a particular fixture or test)

-See [Inject Scripts into Tested Pages](common-concepts/inject-scripts-into-tested-pages.md) for more information.
+See [Inject Client Scripts](../guides/advanced-guides/inject-client-scripts.md) for more information.

 *Related configuration file property*: [clientScripts](configuration-file.md#clientscripts).